Like a Good Nearest Neighbor: Practical Content Moderation and Text Classification

 We study our system by simulating growing training data over ten discrete steps sampled under four different label distributions: extreme, imbalanced, moderate, and balanced (see Table \ref{table:alldistributions}).
-On each step we add $100$ examples (100 on the first, 200 on the second, etc.) from the training split sampled under one of the four ratios.\footnote{For Hate Speech Offensive, 0 and 2 denote undesirable text and 1 denotes neither.} On each step, we train our method with the sampled data and evaluate on the test split.
-Considering growing training data has two benefits: 1) We can simulate a streaming data scenario, where new data is labeled and added for training and 2) We can investigate each method's sensitivity to the number of training examples.
+On each step we add $100$ examples (100 on the first, 200 on the second, etc.) from the training split sampled under one of the four ratios.
+On each step, we train our method with the sampled data and evaluate on the test split.
+Considering growing training data has two benefits: 1) We can simulate a streaming data scenario, where new data are labeled and added for training and 2) We can investigate each method's sensitivity to the number of training examples.

 This experimental setup is reflective of a practical setting, where we might construct a content flagging or text classification system with a relatively small number (100) of labeled examples for training.
 As time goes on, however, more samples are added and we must then determine whether or not it is worth the resources to retrain our system.
 We sampled over five seeds, reporting the mean and standard deviation.